You will certainly be mesmerized by Kollam’s latest tourist attraction, Jatayu Earth Center, which hosts the world’s largest bird sculpture.

 - Outside food and drinks are not permitted.

-- Alcohol consumption is strictly prohibited, guest if found intoxicated will not be allowed to do any activities.
+- Alcohol consumption is strictly prohibited.
+Intoxicated guests will not be allowed to do any activities.

-- Kids below 12 years are not permitted to do adventure activities and Minimum age for paintball is 14 years old with parents consent, from 16 and up no parental consent is required.
+- Kids below 12 years are not permitted to do adventure activities.
+The minimum age for paintball is 14 years with parental consent, which is not required for kids 16 and up.